Douglas Schoen: Media

 Fox News hired Schoen as a political analyst in 2009 and Newsmax hired Schoen as a columnist.
 In 2010, he authored a book on the Tea Party movement with Scott Rasmussen.
 He has been writing a regular column for Forbes magazine beginning in July 2016 with a column "Donald Trump Through The Years".

-Newsmax TV announced that Schoen would be leaving Fox News and joining them.
-On January 19, 2021, Schoen joined Newsmax TV as an Analyst.
+Newsmax TV announced that Schoen would be leaving Fox News and on January 19, 2021, Schoen joined Newsmax TV as an Analyst.